Graduate Counseling Courses

 CNSL 5337.
 Disability Culture, Society, and the Individual.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 CNSL 5338.
-Non-suicidal Self-Injury (NSSI): Identification and Treatment.
+Non-Suicidal Self-Injury (NSSI): Identification and Treatment.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 This course provides advanced masters students with knowledge of appropriate use of conceptualization and treatment skills with individuals who employ self-injury as a means of self-regulation.
 Students will learn conceptualization skills and therapeutic interventions facilitative in working with non-suicidal self-injurious behavior.
 Students also will engage in online reading assignments and discussion that will facilitate learning.
 Prerequisite: CNSL 5350, CNSL 5353, and CNSL 5313.